Azure/Health-Data-and-AI-Blueprint/deployment.md

 Chris, the care line manager, adds newly admitted patients to the database by uploading their information in FHIR format.
-These records are stored in ten individual .json files, one for each patient, in the
+These records are stored in 10 individual .json files, one for each patient, in the
 \\Deployment\\scripts\\demoscripts\\admit
 directory.